KePonce/metaphoto-test/README.md

 The objective of this project is to build an external API that enriches photo data with album and user information, reducing the number of API calls required by client applications.

-The solution is implemented using Node.js and Express, following the requirements provided in the technical test document.
+The solution is implemented using Node.js, Express, and React, following the requirements provided in the technical test document.

 ---